 At the end of last year, Zola started testing a honeymoon planning service that pairs couples with their own personal travel planners—industry experts who specialize in booking this dream trip.
 The full rollout is planned for fall this year and we can’t wait to share it with you.

-For now, though, we’re very much grounded in the reality of the COVID-19 crisis and how to protect ourselves, our loved ones, and the Zola community.
-We’re following the daily updates from the CDC and WHO, as well as responses from each sector of the travel industry.
-We’ve hit pause on honeymoon planning for some of our couples, while others are welcoming the escapism of crafting a big trip.
+For now, though, we’re grounded in the reality of the COVID-19 crisis and how to protect ourselves, our loved ones, and the Zola community.
+We’re following the daily updates from the CDC and WHO, plus responses from the travel industry.
+Our planners continue to craft custom honeymoons for Zola couples traveling later this year and into 2021, all with 100% free change or cancellation policies.

 Once it’s safe to do so, we will be back on the road, scouting the hotels, resorts, and destinations we know Zola honeymooners will love.
 Until then, we’re sharing everything we’re learning about how the travel industry is responding to the unfolding situation.
 If your honeymoon has been disrupted, or you just want some travel inspiration right now, please get in touch—we’re here to help as much as we can.